dgaydukov/cert-spring5/files/spring5.md

 ```

 If you don't want to persist field into db, but to have it in entity, you should add `@Transient`
-If you have a image in db with big size and want to get it lazy (load from db only when you request it), you should add `@Basic(fetch=  FetchType.LAZY)` to your column
+If you have a image in db with big size and want to get it lazy (load from db only when you request it), you should add `@Basic(fetch = FetchType.LAZY)` to your column

-In hibernate we will show how to work with persistance objects
+`@Entity vs @Table` - both have name attribute.
+For entity - name is a name of entity that you can use in `JPQL/HQL` queries.
+By default it's class name.
+For table - it's actual name of table in database.

+Simple query example with hibernate
 `DepartmentEntity.java`
 ```java
 package com.example.logic.ann.jdbc.hibernate.entities;